rrDumpTruck/Obsidian.Vault/DoA.md

 My First Job was at Weis markets, in Gap PA.
 I am unable to find bank records of it(which is alarming) but I believe it was around when I was 19-20.
 The main thing I recall is that it was confusingly accordant to regulations.
 People would constantly claim it was against regulation and then violate the rule they were setting, I remember most how my ankles hurt when I started, I was unused to constant standing in place, it seemed so inconsequential even when based on the current state of things (it burned down in 2020-2022 not sure).
 I quit in 2020 due to lack of attendance, I was lazy, not fit for a job or a place and probably deserving a firing round if I was honest with myself.

 My Second Job was  at Dutch Wonderland.
 I was so infatuated with video games namely Rust, that I was unable to maintain my consequences to myself.
-I have a major memorty when I recall myself
+I have a major memory when I recall myself

 Christmas Museum & Rachel